awsdocs/amazon-sns-developer-guide/doc_source/sns-ttl.md

 PublishResult publishResult = snsClient.publish(publishRequest);
 ```

-For more information about using message attributes with Amazon SNS, see [Amazon SNS Message Attributes](sns-message-attributes.md)\.
+For more information about using message attributes with Amazon SNS, see [Amazon SNS message attributes](sns-message-attributes.md)\.